Hendrix-CS/csci285/index.md

     * Maintain an 65% or higher on the **Final Project** (TBD)
     * Up to three unexcused absences.

+### Revising submitted work

+If a submitted assignment receives a **Partially Complete** assessment and the student seeks a **Complete** assessment:

+- In most cases, detailed feedback will be provided with requirements necessary for a revision to be considered **Complete**.
+A deadline will also be established – typically a week after the assignment is returned.
+- If the student has any questions or is uncertain what those requirements are, they should schedule an office hour appointment.
+- If the student submits revisions which meet the requirements by the deadline, the revised work will receive a **Complete** assessment.

+If a submitted assignment receives a **Not Complete** assessment, a similar list of requirements will be provided.
+In most cases, a **Not Complete** assignment can only be upgraded to **Partially Complete**, but the instructor reserves the right to allow students to achieve **Complete** on a case-by-case basis.

 <br>

 # <a name="coursework">Coursework</a>